 - (ii) The feature of audit trail was not enabled at the application layer of the accounting software for data changes performed by users having privileged access relating to revenue, accounts payable, accounts receivable, fixed assets and general ledger.
-Additionally, based on our examination, where the audit trail (edit log) facility was enabled and operated at database layer in the previous year, the audit trail has not been preserved by the Company as per the statutory requirements for record retention. - In the absence of sufficient and (iii) appropriate reporting on compliance with audit trail requirements in the independent auditor's report of a service organization for the accounting software relating to revenue of spares and service (for the watches & wearable division), we are unable to comment whether the audit trail feature and its preservation at database layer as per the statutory requirements of the record retention for the said software was enabled and operated throughout the year for all relevant transactions recorded in such software. - (iv) In the absence of sufficient and appropriate reporting on compliance with audit trail requirements in the independent auditor's report of a service organization for the accounting software relating to interface system between front end billing system and accounting software, we are unable to comment whether the audit trail feature and its preservation at application and database layer as per the statutory requirements of the record retention for the said software was enabled and operated throughout the year for all relevant transactions recorded in such software
+Additionally, based on our examination, where the audit trail (edit log) facility was enabled and operated at database layer in the previous year, the audit trail has not been preserved by the Company as per the statutory requirements for record retention. - (iii) In the absence of sufficient and appropriate reporting on compliance with audit trail requirements in the independent auditor's report of a service organization for the accounting software relating to revenue of spares and service (for the watches & wearable division), we are unable to comment whether the audit trail feature and its preservation at database layer as per the statutory requirements of the record retention for the said software was enabled and operated throughout the year for all relevant transactions recorded in such software. - (iv) In the absence of sufficient and appropriate reporting on compliance with audit trail requirements in the independent auditor's report of a service organization for the accounting software relating to interface system between front end billing system and accounting software, we are unable to comment whether the audit trail feature and its preservation at application and database layer as per the statutory requirements of the record retention for the said software was enabled and operated throughout the year for all relevant transactions recorded in such software instance of the audit trail feature being tampered with.

-Further, where audit trail (edit log) facility was enabled and operated throughout the year for the respective accounting software, we did not come across any instance of the audit trail feature being tampered with.
 Additionally, where the audit trail (edit log) facility was enabled in the previous year, the audit trail (edit log) has been preserved by the Company as per the statutory requirements for record retention except for the instances mentioned above.